izaacyo/BENJIMAR/src/contact.md

 ---
-title: 'We Are BENJIMAR™, contact us'
+title: 'We Are BENJIMAR, contact us'
 layout: 'layouts/page.html'
 ---